 Proactive analysis and enforcement by the compliance team would contribute to the security and stability of the internet.
 By only reacting to reported compliance issues opportunities are missed to find systemic issues.
 Enforcement against single reports will miss the bigger picture of issues that require deeper analysis.

-To address this issue, the subgroup proposes the following recommendation (further detailed in the next section): Direct contractual compliance to proactively monitor and enforce to address systemic issues.
-Take a risk based approach to assess, and understand the inaccuracy issues and take the appropriate compliance actions to mitigate risk in systemic complaints.
+To address this issue, the subgroup proposes the following recommendation (further detailed in the next section): The ICANN Board should direct ICANN Contractual Compliance to proactively monitor and enforce WHOIS data accuracy requirements to look for and address systemic issues.
+A risk based approach should be executed to assess and understand inaccuracy issues and then take the appropriate actions to mitigate them.

 Across Field Validation of WHOIS information